edderiofer/riichi_advanced/documentation/wrightpatterson.md

 Chow may not be declared, except when going for a "Jewel Hand". <<TODO: check this>>

 Open Kongs are placed with three tiles face-down and one face-up.
-Concealed Kongs are initially placed with four tiles face-down; if that player has a Pung of a suited tile, two of the tiles of that Concealed Kong are turned face-up. <<TODO: check this>> Added Kongs are placed with all four tiles face-up.
+Concealed Kongs are initially placed with four tiles face-down; if that player has a Pung of a suited tile, two of the tiles of that Concealed Kong are turned face-up.
+Added Kongs are placed with all four tiles face-up.

 Declaring a concealed Kong opens your hand. <<TODO: check this>>